Matter in Extreme Conditions (MEC) Hutch 6, located in the LCLS Far Experimental Hall.

 Video

-After more than a decade, LCLS is being upgraded to generate even more powerful X-ray laser beams.
-LCLS-II is around 10,000 times brighter and fires about 8,000 times faster.
-It will generate up to one million pulses per second.
+After more than a decade, LCLS was upgraded to generate even more powerful X-ray laser beams.
+With the LCLS-II upgrade, LCLS is around 10,000 times brighter and fires about 8,000 times faster.
+It generates up to one million pulses per second.
 (Olivier Bonin/SLAC National Accelerator Laboratory)

 Using X-rays from SSRL, Chuntian Cao maps silicon as it cycles within a battery.